 This post may contain affiliate links.
 Please read our disclosure policy.

+This slow cooker pulled pork is SO easy to make and you can enjoy it as a weeknight family dinner.
 And can I get an amen from my fellow Texans…there is NO BBQ SAUCE involved in the making of this pulled pork.

 How To Make Slow Cooker Pulled Pork: